Programmer-coder/test_ion/readme.md

 # Upload and Graph View
-This service is used to let user upload JSON file of temperature on batteries and view a graph representation.
+This service is used to let user upload JSON file of temperature and view a graph representation.

 File is uploaded in chunks and then the data is upserted in MongoDb which is then used to create and view graphs.